tbender4/Flix-Feed/README.md

  - Needed to add `@objc` to `func didPullToRefresh (_ refreshControl: UIRefreshControl)` to supress an error.
  - Was able to enforce aspect ratios on posters by adding the appropriate constraint in `Main.storyboard`
  - The activity indicator did not properly work unless it is part of `task`
+ - Building the search feature by title is successful but it doesn't show the data until you do a search at least once.

 ## License